-The venomous snakes in Utah have broad, triangular-shaped heads, and vertical eye pupils.
+Venomous snakes in Utah have broad, triangular-shaped heads, and vertical eve pupils.
 There are heat sensory 'pits' on each side of the snake's head between the nostrils and eyes.
 Most venomous snakes in Utah have rattles on their tails.
 Non-venomous snakes have longer snouts and round pupils.